0xOvid/BotR_ClimbingCompetition/README.md

 - almost close to testing ready
 - added +1 to route points so it alligns with how thomas likes to do it

+2025-12-22
+- added matrix view to projects
+- found issues with routes, now that an additional one has been added - fixed was just an issue with indexing

 # Credits
 Mark for making everything